The duo came together with an entrepreneurial mindset to bridge the gap in the discovery and distribution of quality Asian films in the online space.

 Jia Jian participated in the NOC iLEAD programme (now known as NOC Singapore), and gained invaluable experience working in a start-up environment.
 Tapping on their familiarity with platforms for film content and Jia Jian's experience in a start-up environment, the duo came together and founded Viddsee.
 They subsequently received start-up support in the form of a SPRING ACE grant, incubation space, and mentorship through NUS Enterprise.

 In the beginning, Viddsee focused on Southeast Asian films but has gradually brought in new films through collaborations with content partners in Hong Kong, Japan and Taiwan.
 It has been the screening platform of choice for various film festivals, and increasingly, has formed partnerships with global publishers like Yahoo!, Youtube and Discovery Network Asia Pacific.
 Currently, Viddsee's films have been watched by over 500 million viewers worldwide reaching over 10 million monthly.

-In the near future, Viddsee has plans to gear up to be a regional entertainment company by growing their audience across new countries in Southeast Asia and North Asia.
+In the near future, Viddsee plans to gear up to be a regional entertainment company by growing their audience across new countries in Southeast and North Asia.
 The start-up is also looking to increase distribution channels across various mobile devices to ensure a high quality content delivery experience to their users.